x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/delegate-installations.md

 1. In File Explorer, right-click on the Exchange ISO image file that you downloaded, and then select **Mount**.
 Note the virtual DVD drive letter that's assigned.

-2. Opwn a Windows Command Prompt window.
+2. Open a Windows Command Prompt window.
 For example:

     - Press the Windows key + 'R' to open the **Run** dialog, type cmd.exe, and then press **OK**.